 Replacing a damaged tooth

 If you have to have a tooth removed because of damage, don't despair.
 There are several ways to replace broken and damaged teeth.

 Dentures (also known as false teeth) are the most affordable type of artificial teeth.
 They are attached to an acrylic plate which slots into place around your other teeth.

 A dental bridge is a more permanent way to fill a gap between two healthy teeth.
 The artificial tooth is fixed to the two neighboring teeth using caps.
 Dental bridges typically last for five to ten years.

-Finally, you may consider getting teeth implants.
+Finally, you may consider getting dental implants.
 These are inserted into your jawbone, making them a strong and lasting way to replace your natural teeth.
 They are the most expensive tooth replacement option.

-If you want to get implants to replace damaged teeth, you can save a lot of money by getting your treatment overseas.
-Clinics in Mexico and Costa Rica, for instance, offer implants for 60-70% less than you’d pay in the US.
+If you want to get implants to replace damaged teeth, you can save a lot of money by going abroad for dental tourism.
+Clinics in Mexico and Costa Rica, for instance, offer implants for 60-70% less than you'd pay in the US.